Last update

 - stimulate sustainable local and regional investment.

-3. The "phase-out" of fossil fuel heating
+3. The phase-out of fossil fuel heating

 It should be noted that the " phase-out " does not entail any obligation to replace a (fossil fuel) heating system that is still working properly.
 The "phase-out " applies when an existing boiler that is out of service or no longer authorised under current regulations is replaced.